Toronto Raptors win first NBA Championship in franchise history

 Golden State was 0-3 at home against Toronto this season, losing all three games by double digits.
 And this will be the final time that the Warriors play a home game at Oracle Arena, with the team moving to the Chase Center in San Francisco next season.

+"I just kept working hard and had my mind set on this goal here," Kawhi Leonard said after the win.
+"This is what I play basketball for."

+"It’s been a long time coming, I wouldn’t be here if it wasn't for these guys," veteran Kyle Lowry added.
+"Canada, we’ve brought it home, baby!”

 The Raptors came out of the gate with all the intensity of a team that knew it had blown a golden chance Monday and was determined not to let it happen again.
-Toronto hit five of their first six three-point attempts and jumped out to an 11-2 lead 2:12 into the game after the occasionally maligned Kyle Lowry hit his third trey of the night.
+Toronto hit five of their first six three-point attempts and jumped out to an 11-2 lead 2:12 into the game after the occasionally maligned Lowry hit his third trey of the night.

 But despite Lowry’s 15 points – including four three-pointers -- in the first frame, Toronto was not able to shake Golden State and only led 33-32 after 12 minutes.
 The Warriors could largely thank Klay Thompson for that, as the less-heralded Splash Brother scored 10 points on 4-of-5 shooting from the field, including two key three-pointers.